 "This blog is not hosted by Blogger and has not been checked for spam, viruses and other forms of malware."

 Look at the warning.

 Phishing sites pretend to be other websites to trick you.

-And there is what you get, with a redirecting proxy service, like CloudFlare.
+And there is the typical Dig log, with a redirecting proxy service, like CloudFlare.

 This is the basis for malware / phishing classification.

-This is most likely a false positive - most custom domain published blogs do not contain malware.
-Even so, it's not likely that the "Deceptive site" classification will be easily corrected, or the malware warning interstitial removed.
+Any observed malware warning is generally a false positive - most custom domain published blogs do not contain malware.
+Even so, it's not likely that the "Deceptive site" classification will be easily corrected - or the malware warning interstitial display removed.

 And this is one more blog owner, who must next be provided instruction to correct the DNS addresses.

-Having corrected as instructed, DNS addresses are now asymmetrical, and righteous.
+Having corrected as instructed, DNS addresses will be asymmetrical, and righteous.

 kireisubs.id.
 86400 IN A 22.214.171.124